Skip to main content

 2. (Michelin) stars in your eyes in Stavanger

-Gourmets will be delighted by a visit to Stavanger, city of gastronomy.
+Gourmets will be delighted by a visit to Stavanger, the city of gastronomy.
 This is the trip for you if you love good food and a little luxury now and again.

 Eilert Smith Hotel is a boutique hotel that only has 12 rooms, with a central location in Stavanger.
 Each room is different, and there is a great focus on design and comfort.